Concordium/concordium.github.io/source/mainnet/net/references/concordium-client.rst

 Location
 --------

-On the |Net|, the configuration directory is mapped by Docker into a system-dependent directory:
+The configuration directory is mapped by Docker into a system-dependent directory:

 -  Linux/macOS: ``$HOME/.config/concordium``